Methodology

 Every team is broken into three components.
 Each is expressed as an expected points figure against an average FBS opponent.

 The Slate Index's primary rating.
-SM represents the predicted point margin a team would produce against the average FBS team on a neutral field — essentially OFF + ST − DEF − 28.3, where 28.3 is the calibrated average FBS baseline.
+SIR represents the predicted point margin a team would produce against the average FBS team on a neutral field.

 Strength of Schedule

-SOS is the average SM of a team's FBS opponents, adjusted for whether games were played at home or away.
+SOS is the average SIR of a team's FBS opponents, adjusted for whether games were played at home or away.
 A positive SOS means the team faced above-average competition.

 For example, if Georgia's SOS is +8, their average opponent would beat the typical FBS team by 8 points.
 Games against FCS opponents are excluded to keep ratings relative among the 136 FBS programs.